obsidian-community/obsidian-hub/01 - Community/Events/Gems of the Year 2021.md

 For content creators, workflows, and wins, you can alternatively submit a link to your tweet or Twitter thread under the forum nomination thread.

-Please make sure that your tweets contains the required information and also mentions the official account @obsdmd.
+Please make sure that your tweets contain the required information and also mention the official account @obsdmd.

 In addition to entering the contest, you also get a chance to get retweeted by our official account.